awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 /
 ```

-### Accessing AWR Reports from the Console or CLI<a name="Appendix.Oracle.CommonDBATasks.AWRConsole"></a>
+### Accessing AWR reports from the console or CLI<a name="Appendix.Oracle.CommonDBATasks.AWRConsole"></a>

 To access AWR reports or export dump files, you can use the AWS Management Console or AWS CLI\.
-For more information, see [Downloading a Database Log File](USER_LogAccess.md#USER_LogAccess.Procedural.Downloading)\.
+For more information, see [Downloading a database log file](USER_LogAccess.md#USER_LogAccess.Procedural.Downloading)\.

-## Adjusting Database Links for Use with DB Instances in a VPC<a name="Appendix.Oracle.CommonDBATasks.DBLinks"></a>
+## Adjusting database links for use with DB instances in a VPC<a name="Appendix.Oracle.CommonDBATasks.DBLinks"></a>

 To use Oracle database links with Amazon RDS DB instances inside the same virtual private cloud \(VPC\) or peered VPCs, the two DB instances should have a valid route between them\.
 Verify the valid route between the DB instances by using your VPC routing tables and network access control list \(ACL\)\.

 The security group of each DB instance must allow ingress to and egress from the other DB instance\.
 The inbound and outbound rules can refer to security groups from the same VPC or a peered VPC\.
-For more information, see [Updating Your Security Groups to Reference Peered VPC Security Groups](https://docs.aws.amazon.com/vpc/latest/peering/working-with-vpc-peering.html#vpc-peering-security-groups)\.
+For more information, see [Updating your security groups to reference peered VPC security groups](https://docs.aws.amazon.com/vpc/latest/peering/working-with-vpc-peering.html#vpc-peering-security-groups)\.

 If you have configured a custom DNS server using the DHCP Option Sets in your VPC, your custom DNS server must be able to resolve the name of the database link target\.
-For more information, see [Setting Up a Custom DNS Server](Appendix.Oracle.CommonDBATasks.System.md#Appendix.Oracle.CommonDBATasks.CustomDNS)\.
+For more information, see [Setting up a custom DNS server](Appendix.Oracle.CommonDBATasks.System.md#Appendix.Oracle.CommonDBATasks.CustomDNS)\.

-For more information about using database links with Oracle Data Pump, see [Importing Using Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.
+For more information about using database links with Oracle Data Pump, see [Importing using Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.

-## Setting the Default Edition for a DB Instance<a name="Appendix.Oracle.CommonDBATasks.DefaultEdition"></a>
+## Setting the default edition for a DB instance<a name="Appendix.Oracle.CommonDBATasks.DefaultEdition"></a>

 You can redefine database objects in a private environment called an edition\.
 You can use edition\-based redefinition to upgrade an application's database objects with minimal downtime\.